Yleisradio/yle_tf/README.md

 esac
 ```

-_Please note that the script in the [examples](examples/) directory is intentionnally without the execute bit._
+_Please note that the script in the [examples](examples/) directory is intentionally without the execute bit._

 Once you set the hook script executable (`chmod +x tf_hooks/pre/get_current_hash.sh`) and run `tf` with either `plan` or `apply`, you'll have the following file during runtime: